omsmith/d2l-my-courses-ui/README.md

 3. Areas of risk that should be addressed during testing

+Before your PR is merged, it should be tested thoroughly, and the person who does this testing should describe their test steps in detail in a comment.
+These steps should then be reviewed by the developer and assessed for gaps before the PR gets merged.

 > Note: To contribute, please create a branch in this repo instead of a fork.
 We are using [Sauce Labs](https://saucelabs.com/) in our CI builds which don't work in PRs from forks.
 Thanks!